Vyvanse Abuse Symptoms and Addiction Treatment

 Vyvanse, also known in its generic form as lisdexamfetamine, is a medication used for the treatment of attention deficit hyperactivity disorder (ADHD) in children and adults.
-The Food and Drug Administration (FDA) has also approved it for treatment of binge eating disorder in adults 1.
+The Food and Drug Administration (FDA) has also approved its use for the treatment of binge eating disorder in adults.1

 - Elevated heart rate.

 - Increased blood pressure.

 - Constriction of blood vessels.

 Vyvanse is a safe medication when taken as prescribed by a physician.
 However, it can also be addictive when misused or abused.
 It is classified by the FDA as a Schedule 2 drug, the classification given to prescription medications which carry high potential for abuse and addiction.4

 Vyvanse Abuse Symptoms